 “It is often said that education and training are the keys to the future.
 They are, but a key can be turned in two directions.
 Turn it one way and you lock resources away, even from those they belong to.
 Turn it the other way and you release resources and give people back to themselves.
 To realize our true creative potential—in our organizations, in our schools and in our communities—we need to think differently about ourselves and to act differently towards each other.
 We must learn to be creative.” —Sir Ken Robinson

-How do we help our kids be more creative?
+How do we support creativity in our kids ?

 The model of education most of us experienced killed creativity.